Andrew Forrest: Recognition and honours

 Forrest has an Australian Centenary Medal, Australian Sports Medal, was awarded the 2017 Western Australian of the Year Award, and the 2018 EY Entrepreneur of the Year Alumni Social Impact Award.

 In 2017 Forrest was appointed an Officer of the Order of Australia for distinguished service to the mining sector, to the development of employment and business opportunities, as a supporter of sustainable foreign investment, and to philanthropy.

 In 2019 Forrest was awarded a PhD in Marine Science from the University of Western Australia, and has a strong interest in maintaining the health of the oceans.

 Other roles

 Forrest is well-connected in political, business, and sporting circles.
 He is an adjunct professor at the Chinese Southern University and a fellow of the Australasian Institute of Mining & Metallurgy.
 He is a former director of Australia's Export Finance and Insurance Corporation and the Chamber of Minerals and Energy of Western Australia, and former chairman of Athletics Australia.

 He has addressed the Queensland University of Technology, and Christians in the Marketplace.

-He gave the 2020 Boyer Lectures to outline a case for hydrogen energy and ways to manage human impacts on the oceans.
+He gave the 2020 Boyer Lecture to outline a case for hydrogen energy and ways to manage human impacts on the oceans.

+Green Energy Advocate

+He has emerged as a prominent advocate for green energy.
+In 2021, he pledged to eliminate nearly all carbon emissions from Fortescue’s operations by 2030, investing heavily in solar and wind power, battery-powered transport, and green hydrogen technologies.
+Forrest has promoted the use of green ammonia as a carbon-free shipping fuel, launching the Green Pioneer, the first cargo ship partially powered by this technology.
+He regularly travels internationally to promote renewable solutions, meeting with scientists and world leaders, and has publicly challenged climate change denial, including statements by former U.S. President Donald Trump.
+His advocacy stems from both environmental concerns, shaped by his Ph.D. studies in ocean ecology, and his belief in the economic viability of renewable energy.

 Philanthropy

-Andrew and Nicola Forrest made The Giving Pledge in 2013, stating:
+Andrew and Nicola Forrest made The Giving Pledge in 2013, promising to give away at least half of their wealth to charity.
+They stated: